SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

 process of identifying which application is flashed on each device.

 ## ZAF Job Helper
-This module is no longer recommended to be used in new applications.
+This module is no longer recommended for use in new applications.
 The main use case for this module was to transmit different frames for the same event.
 The new applications should leverage the ZAF Transport Queue instead.
 For applications that still wants to use this module it has been moved to its own component: `zaf_job_helper.slcc`

-## ZAF Transport module
+## ZAF Transport Module

-ZW_TransportEndpoint was refactored and many of local data has been removed.
+ZW_TransportEndpoint was refactored and much local data has been removed.
 Functions `Transport_SendRequestEP()` and `Transport_SendResponseEP()`
-were replaced with a common function `ZAF_Transmit()` Type of `callback_function` in `ZAF_Transmit(buffer, len, txOptions, callback_function)` is now `ZAF_TX_Callback_t`
+were replaced with a common function `ZAF_Transmit()` The type of `callback_function` in `ZAF_Transmit(buffer, len, txOptions, callback_function)` is now `ZAF_TX_Callback_t`.
-Note that `ZAF_Transmit()` does not set `S2_TXOPTION_VERIFY_DELIVERY` by default, as it was case with `Transport_SendRequestEP()`.
-Setting of this flag is possible in `ZAF_Transmit()`, by enabling it in `TransmitSecurityOptions`.
+Note that `ZAF_Transmit()` does not set `S2_TXOPTION_VERIFY_DELIVERY` by default, as it was with `Transport_SendRequestEP()`.
+This flag can be set in `ZAF_Transmit()`, by enabling it in `TransmitSecurityOptions`.
-It is not recommended to use this API directly, applications should use the ZAF Transport Queue to ensure that only one frame is sent from the application to the protocol at one time.
+It is not recommended to use this API directly.
+Applications should use the ZAF Transport Queue to ensure that only one frame is sent from the application to the protocol at one time.

-### ZAF_Transmit migrated to zaf_transport_tx
+### ZAF_Transmit Migrated to zaf_transport_tx
 In order to ensure a single entry point for frames from the application to the protocol, ZAF_Transmit is not being called directly by Command Classes.

 ## ZAF Transport Queue
-This module implements a transport queue in the application level.
+This module implements a transport queue in the ZAF layer.
 This queue ensures that there is only a single entry point for a frame from the application.
-This adds a new feature to applications, the ability to "send and forget", which means the user only has to send to the queue, and the rest of the process is taken care of. i.e. Send Central Scene Notification and Send Basic Set in sequence.
-The queue size is configurable and it can bet set by `ZAF_TRANSPORT_CONFIG_QUEUE_SIZE`, the default is 2.
+This adds a new feature to the applications, the ability to "send and forget", which means the user only has to send to the queue, and the rest of the process is taken care of, such as Send Central Scene Notification and Send Basic Set in sequence.
+The queue size is configurable and it can bet set by `ZAF_TRANSPORT_CONFIG_QUEUE_SIZE`.
+The default is 2.

-## ZAF TX Mutex removed
+## ZAF TX Mutex Removed
-This module is used to ensure that a shared buffer frame was only used by one module at the same time.
+This module was used to ensure that a shared buffer frame was only used by one module at the same time.
 It was very relevant for 500 series to reduce the RAM usage as no stack was available for the tasks, however it became irrelevant for 700 series and forward.
 This module was only being used by the ZW Transport